-This custom invitation suite, created for a lovely San Antonio wedding, is a perfect example of the marriage of modern and traditional design elements.
+This custom invitation suite, created for a lovely San Antonio wedding, is a perfect example of the marriage of modern and romantic traditional design elements.
 Each detail adds a level of personalization that uniquely reflects the couple’s vision for their wedding.
 The wonderful event planners at Cloche Designs helped bring this design together in a cohesive and creative way.

 The first thing you notice about the invitations is the gorgeous watercolor floral crest by Sarah Robins Design.
 Crests by nature have an air of tradition about them, and Sarah’s design manages to be simultaneously modern and old world, which I love.
 The crest florals anchor the color palette for the rest of the suite.
 I chose to simplify the crest design for use on the champagne colored wax seals.